EveIsSim/Flecto/README.md

+> ⚠️ **Beta Disclaimer**
+> This library is under active development.
+Its API is not stable and may change at any time.
+> It is not recommended for production use yet.

 # Flecto

 Fluent, safe, and flexible SQL SELECT query builder for .NET (starting with .NET 9+) with structured filters, sorting, and pagination, designed for use with Dapper and extensible to other providers and sql dialects.